-The Associates One to Watch Award application for 2019 will be available here.
-Submit nominations from June 24 to Oct.
-21, 2019.
+The Associates One to Watch Award application for 2019 is now closed.

 The award is open to all home building industry-related professionals born after Dec.
 31, 1979.

-Each local and or state HBA is invited to submit one nomination each.
+Each local and/or state HBA is invited to submit one nomination each.
 Candidates may also self-nominate.
-Nominations may also be made by a majority vote of the National Associates Committee, but candidates also have to meet all other criteria for the award.
+Nominations may be made by a majority vote of the National Associates Committee as well, but candidates have to meet all other criteria for the award.

 Nominees must be Associate members in good standing.

 - Career Progress.
 Nominees must demonstrate the growth of skills, responsibility and success in their chosen professions as specifically as possible.

 - Industry Involvement.
 Nominees must demonstrate their commitment to upholding the ideals of NAHB and the home building industry by describing their HBA involvement: whether by chairing a committee, spearheading an event or serving on the board, and how that involvement produced measurable results.

 - Innovation.
 Nominees will show how they have demonstrated creativity and innovation by developing new ideas and/or adapting successful solutions to problems and challenges, or optimizing unique opportunities.
 One to Watch nominees inspire all young professionals to contribute their very best to the industry.

 - Leadership Development.
 Leaders are the face of the industry.
 Leaders influence others to promote a positive change by displaying quality characteristics such as integrity, competency and intelligence.
 They are also forward-looking and inspiring to others.
 Describe how the nominee has exhibited these traits.